-A preliminary hearing in Municipal Court provides the defense attorney with an excellent opportunity to find out more about the strength and weaknesses of prosecution’s case.
+A preliminary hearing in Municipal Court provides the defense attorney with an excellent opportunity to find out more about the strength and weaknesses of the prosecution’s case.

-Guilt or innocence is not determined at a preliminary hearing, or by a grand jury.
+Guilt or innocence is not determined at a preliminary hearing or by a grand jury.
 It is only determined at a trial in Common Pleas Courts.

 In some municipal courts in Summit County, namely Akron Municipal Court and Barberton Municipal Court, the prosecution utilizes a direct indictment system.

 This means that no preliminary hearing usually occurs.
 The court will tell you when your case will be scheduled for felony indictment by a grand jury in Summit County Common Pleas Court in Akron.